-The day prior to surgery you will meet with the surgical team which generally consists of Dr. Wilson and one of his fellows.
+The day prior to surgery you will meet with your surgeon.
 The purpose of this meeting is to review what to expect the day of surgery, and how to manage medication, food and fluid intake the 24 hours prior to surgery.
 There will also be a chance to answer any remaining questions, and you will be asked to sign a consent form that describes the surgery and any possible complications.

 On the day of surgery report to the 6th Floor of the Casey Eye institute, 3375 SW Terwilliger Blvd.
 It is important that you have someone that can take you home following surgery.
 Even if you are returning home by taxicab, you must have someone that can accompany you as the sedation from surgery can leave you groggy.
 A preoperative nurse will start an intravenous fluid line and dilate your pupil.
 Any family members or companions may stay with you until you leave the preoperative area to go to the operating room.